 The only shortcoming that I encountered when I used Touch ‘n’ Go back then was the need to tap at the entrance – sometimes the bus is so jam-packed, there is hardly space at the front to jump in.
 There are times when the reader is unable to detect the card so you need to retry a few times before it detects (by then you have a queue forming behind you).

-We have come a long since then – now the usage of Touch ‘n’ Go is almost everywhere especially for highway tolls.
-There is no more cash collection counters and in some highways, they even had shutdown the top up counters.
+We have come a long since then – now the usage of Touch ‘n’ Go is almost everywhere, especially for highway tolls.
+There are no more cash collection counters and on some highways, they even had shut down the top-up counters.

 PLUS Malaysia Berhad (PMB) will no longer provide Touch ‘n’ Go reload facilities at all toll plaza exit lanes beginning Nov 5.